How To Deal With Sore Calves: Best Stretches And Exercises

 Compression Stockings: If you have varicose veins doctors may suggest wearing compression stockings to aid the calf muscles.

-Medications: Medications to help thin the blood and relieve the pain will be prescribed to you depending on the cause of the pain.
+Medications: Medications to help thin the blood and relieve the pain may be prescribed to you depending on the cause of the pain.

-Surgery: If you have a tendon rupture, you will require surgery.
+Surgery: If you have a tendon or a muscle rupture, you will require surgery.

 Massages: The jury is still out on whether massages really help relieve calf pain but athletes swear by it and so you can try using a foam roller to relieve some muscle tension.

 Physical therapy: This is by far the best way to treat calf pain.
 It forms part of every therapy, irrespective of the cause.
-And Injurymap provides an extensive list of stretches so that you’re not fighting calf pain daily.
+Here we provide an extensive list of stretches and progressive strengthening exercises, so that you’re not fighting calf pain daily.

 Best Stretches and Exercise for Calf Pain